back to the MAIN INDEX

 a 15th century house

-Today several members of the community no longer live here, while many others still do, although they all consider the Ghetto their common meeting point, on special occasions and religious festivities.
+Nowadays several members of the community live in other districts of Rome, although they still consider the Ghetto their common meeting point, on special occasions and religious festivities.

 the synagogue

-A few restaurants in the neighborhood keep alive Jewish-roman cooking, a very old tradition which blends typical Jewish dishes with roman ones, such as the famous fried artichokes.
-Instead the so-called "fagottari", customers who used to carry their own food in a bundle (fagotto), thus ordering only wine, are no longer seen, as this custom has died out.
+A few restaurants in the neighborhood keep alive Jewish-Roman cooking, a very old tradition which blends typical Jewish dishes with Roman ones, such as the famous fried artichokes.
+Instead the so-called 'fagottari', customers who used to carry their own food in a bundle (fagotto), thus ordering only wine, are no longer seen, as this tradition has died out.

-Today this dialect can be still sometimes heard in the Ghetto's lanes, although it has been widely replaced by the official Italian language.
-A laudable attempt to keep this dialect alive is being made, by means of some cultural initiatives, such as theatre plays by playwright Alberto Pavoncello.
-A long-awaited edition of sonnets by Crescenzo Del Monte (1868-1935), the only Jewish-roman dialect poet, has also been released in 2006.
+Today this dialect can be more and more seldom heard in the Ghetto's lanes, having been widely replaced by the official Italian language.
+A laudable attempt to keep this dialect alive is being made by a small number of scolars, by means of cultural initiatives, such as public readings and theatre plays.
+A long-awaited edition of the sonnets by Crescenzo Del Monte (1868-1935), previously quoted, the only Jewish-Roman dialect poet, was also released in 2006.

-In the early 1900s, shortly after the reopening of the Ghetto, many of its original houses were taken down, partly due to their rather bad condition, but also according to the town-planning policy of those days, which aimed at widening several streets for the benefit of the growing vehicle traffic, yet sometimes causing great damage to the original architecture of many sites.
-Therefore, the local street plan of the district has deeply changed, especially in the part that stretches along the riverside, but the lanes of the inner part still maintain their magical atmosphere, a very particular blend of history, architecture and tradition.
+As of 1888, a few years after the reopening of the Ghetto, the old houses of the whole neighborhood were taken down, partly due to their bad condition, but also because the town-planning policy of those days aimed at widening streets, for the benefit of the growing vehicle traffic, although in some cases this heavily affected the original architecture of many sites.
+Also the fountain in piazza Giudea was removed (the same square disappeared), and was then relocated by the nearby Palazzo Cenci.
+Therefore, the local street plan has completely changed, but via della Reginella has remained basically untouched, as well as the nearby lanes, which still maintain their magical atmosphere, a unique blend of history, architecture and tradition.